Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Desember 2024 03.28.16 UTC
+- WIB: Selasa, 17 Desember 2024 04.24.30 UTC
-- WITA: Selasa, 17 Desember 2024 04.28.16 UTC
+- WITA: Selasa, 17 Desember 2024 05.24.30 UTC
-- WIT: Selasa, 17 Desember 2024 05.28.16 UTC
+- WIT: Selasa, 17 Desember 2024 06.24.30 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success